benthevining/BenBot/tests/fastchess/README.md

 ## SPRT testing

 SPRT testing works by playing a match between the previous ("baseline") build and the new build.
-This directory creates two custom targets that you can run to automate this process:
+This directory creates custom targets that you can run to automate this process.
-* `sprt_set_baseline`: Builds `ben_bot` and uses this new binary as the baseline for the next SPRT test
-* `sprt`: runs SPRT testing with the newest `ben_bot` build and the last baseline that was saved by building `sprt_set_baseline`

-Neither of these targets are run by CTest; SPRT testing should be invoked manually.
+None of these targets are run by CTest; SPRT testing should be invoked manually.

 ## CMake

 ### Targets

-* `sprt_set_baseline`: sets the current output of the `ben_bot` target as the baseline to use in subsequent `sprt` tests
+* `sprt_set_baseline`: Builds `ben_bot` and uses this new binary as the baseline for the next SPRT test
-* `sprt`: run an SPRT test
+* `sprt_gain`: runs SPRT testing with gainer bounds
+* `sprt_non_regression`: runs SPRT testing with non-regression bounds

 ## Dependencies